Isaaclipscomb80/ids2024s/quiz/3/README.md

 Show, via Venn diagram or truth table, that A+B≢A+ B.

 NAND equivalence.
+A NAND gate is equivalent to an inverted-input OR gate.
 Logic NAND and NOR.
+The NOR (NOT OR) gate is a combination OR gate followed by an inverter.
+Its output is true if both inputs are false.

-Logical implication in terms of logic functions.
+Logical implication in terms of logic functions. implication, in logic, a relationship between two propositions in which the second is a logical consequence of the first.
 Show via a Venn Diagram or a Truth Table, or explain by a logical argument that (A⇒B) ≡ (B⎯⎯⎯⎯⇒A⎯⎯⎯⎯).
 Hint.
 This is a very simple question.
 Recall what logical implication means in terms of a Venn diagram.
 How does A look relative to B?
 Does the same also hold for B⎯⎯⎯⎯ relative to A⎯⎯⎯⎯?